 Don’t put too much stock into Zillow’s Zestimate, it is not as accurate as you think.
 The typical error is about $40,000 for a single-family house sold in Seattle.
-Since the Zestimate computer-generated estimates began in 2006, there has been many complaints from real estate agents that the valuations are far from accurate.
-Zillow agrees.
-According to their own data a median single-family house in Seattle now goes for $722,000, and the Zestimate error rate is 5.4 percent.
+Since the Zestimate computer-generated estimates began in 2006, there have been many complaints from real estate agents that the valuations are far from accurate.
+Zillow agrees with the inaccuracy of the reports.
+According to their own data a median single-family house in Seattle now goes for $722,000, therefore an error rate is 5.4 percent.
 That’s a difference of about $39,000!

 The Zestimate home valuation algorithm is important data for homeowners, sellers, and buyers, which is why the Seattle-based company launched a new contest to improve its Zestimates model.
 With a top prize of $1 million!